shuangsong0110/OWASjoint/README.md

 # OWASjoint
-OWAS-joint, a framework for multi-cell-type openness-weighted association studies for trait-associated genomic segments prioritization
+OWAS-joint, a framework for multi-cell-type openness-weighted association studies for trait-associated genomic segments prioritization.

-OWAS-joint is an extension of the OWAS method (https://github.com/shuangsong0110/OWAS), which provides multi-cell-type aggregation and visualization.
+OWAS-joint is an extension of the OWAS method (https://github.com/shuangsong0110/OWAS), which provides multi-cell-type aggregation, visualization, and pathway enrichment analysis.